Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ## Changelog

-### V1.2.0 (2021-10-xx) (Lost in forever)
+### V2.0.0 (2021-09-26) (Lost in forever)
 * (grizzelbee) New: Added DeepCleanCycle to known data points
 * (grizzelbee) Fix: Switching water hardness now really works
+* (grizzelbee) BREAKING CHANGES: Please recreate your object tree and test your scripts!
-* (grizzelbee) Chg: BREAKING CHANGE!
-All ON/OFF switches are now boolean types to be more compliant to ioBroker standards for VIS and other adapters.
+* (grizzelbee) Chg: All ON/OFF switches are now boolean types to be more compliant to ioBroker standards for VIS and other adapters.
 Please delete those data points and let them being recreated if necessary.
+* (grizzelbee) Chg: All angles are numbers now
+* (grizzelbee) Chg: All 2-way switches are boolean now
+*
 ### V1.1.0 (2021-09-15) (Coming home)
 * (grizzelbee) New: Added correct tier-level to io-package
 * (grizzelbee) New: improved logging of unknown data points